root-project/root/documentation/users-guide/AddingaClass.md

 #### Other Useful Pragma Statements

-The complete list of pragma statements currently supported by CINT is:
+The complete list of pragma statements currently supported by Cling is:

 ``` {.cpp}
 #pragma link [C|C++|off] all [class|function|global|typedef];